SecondRecipe

 • Kala Jamun recipe | gluten free gulab jamun

-Well, there is no maida or plain flour in it.
+Well, there is no maida / plain flour or all purpose flour in it.
 We make it from a surprise vegetable which is sweet potato.
 This is a shakarkandi based one so it is actually a falahari gulab jamun.
+Yes, gluten-free gulab jamuns are a reality too.
+This is the beauty of Indian food.
+It caters to every diet whether its gluten allergy, or lactose.
 Also, this recipe of kala jamun is without khoya / mawa but uses paneer.
 You got to make it to understand that there is no change in taste.
 Super tasty, rich and yummy.
 You can also stuff it with nuts if you like.
 However, this version is a nut-free one.

 Ingredients